apache/guacamole-manual/src/jdbc-auth.md

   database.
 Similar to `postgresql-default-statement-timeout`, it will also abort queries that take too long.
 A value of 0 (the default) means the timeout is disabled.

+`postgresql-batch-size`
+: Controls how many objects may be retrieved from the database in a single query.
+If more objects than this number are requested, retrieval of those objects will be automatically and transparently split across multiple queries.

+  By default, PostgreSQL queries will retrieve no more than 5000 objects.
 :::

 :::{tab} SQL Server